Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 18- Trash Can Smoker

 Use this idea and learn how to make a smoker from a new metal trash can.
-This idea will save your time and money and provide you with a long-lasting, efficient homemade smoker.
+This idea will save your time and money and provide you with a long-lasting, efficient homemade smoker like this one by domesticallycreative.
 Add a few holes to the metal trash can for wood chips and ventilation, plus a couple of grill racks inside to hold the meat and you’re ready to start smoking meat.
+You may also like to check out diy grill station.

 Trash Can Smoker